Riddsss/To-Do-App/README.md

 # To-Do-App
-To-Do-Application using MERN STACK, where React.js was used for front-end, Express.js and Node.js was used for backend, and MongoDB was used for Database
+Welcome to my MERN To-Do Application!
+This project combines the power of React.js for the front end, Express.js and Node.js for the back end, and MongoDB for the database.
+This user-friendly interface allows you to effortlessly create, update, and delete tasks, while real-time updates keep you on top of your to-do list.